cagally/agent-lab/evaluations/evaluation-framework-v3.md

 *   **Output Consistency:** We run the same prompt 3-5 times and measure the semantic similarity of the outputs.
 High scores are given for deterministic skills or generative skills with low, controlled variance.
 *   **Token Efficiency:** We measure both the static cost (description length) and the dynamic cost (average execution tokens) against a no-skill baseline to calculate the true overhead.
-*   **Context Safety:** A fully automated check of the skill's description length against the context window limit (e.g., 15k characters).
-Skills that consume a dangerous percentage of the budget are penalized heavily.
+*   **Description Efficiency:** We analyze the skill's description field (max 1024 chars) for clarity, specificity, and information density using GPT-5.
+Skills with vague, verbose, or poorly-structured descriptions are penalized, as the description is the primary trigger for skill activation.
 *   **Grounding & Faithfulness:** For skills that make factual claims or use external data, we measure the rate of hallucination.
 This is critical for building trust.
 *   **Failure Mode Resistance:** We intentionally test the skill with ambiguous, complex, and adversarial prompts to see how it behaves.
 Does it ask clarifying questions, fail gracefully, or produce garbage output?